johnathanvman/F6/index.md

 		if(GetMap(party.y,party.x).tag == "Plains"){
 			if(plainsCount >= 7){
 				Entrys.push(" The howl of the wind is almost deafening here!")
-				Entrys.push(" The wind is very strong here.")
+				Entrys.push(" The wind is blowing pretty strong here.")
-				Entrys.push(" The wind is very strong here.
-I almost topple over.")
+				Entrys.push(" The wind is blowing pretty strong here.
+I nearly topple over.")
-				Entrys.push(" The wind is pretty strong here.")
-				Entrys.push(" The wind is pretty strong here, it feels refreshing.")
+				Entrys.push(" The wind is blowing pretty strong here. it feels refreshing.")
-				Entrys.push(" The wind sends ripples along the grass, making the plains look like an ocean!")
+				Entrys.push(" The wind sends ripples along the grass, making the grassy plains look like a jade ocean!")
 				Entrys.push(" A gust of wind pushes my hair into my eyes.")
 				Entrys.push(" The grass forms ripples from the strong wind, I feel like I'm walking in an emerald sea!")
 			}